 The Buckingham Fountain is a popular tourist destination in Chicago.
 It is located in the center of Grant Park and features a large-scale spraying water display.
 The fountain was built in 1927 and was named after Buckingham Palace in London.

 The Field Museum is one of the most popular tourist destinations in Chicago.
 It is located on the city’s south side and houses an extensive collection of artifacts and exhibits worldwide.
-The museum is home to various exhibitions, including ones on ancient Egypt, dinosaurs, and animals.
+The museum is home to various exhibitions on ancient Egypt, dinosaurs, and animals.

 Adler Planetarium is a public planetarium and astronomy museum located on the shores of Lake Michigan.
 The planetarium houses a collection of over 30,000 objects, including the world’s most extensive collection of antique telescopes.